Mettpawwz/dark-snek-syntax/README.md

 ### Install

-This theme is installed by default with Atom and can be activated by going to the __Settings > Themes__ section and selecting it from the __Syntax Themes__ drop-down menu.
+Until I can figure out why I keep getting errors when trying to publish it to the atom repository, this theme must be cloned from GitHub and manually installed.
+There are tutorials on how to do this elsewhere.
+It can then be activated by going to the __Settings > Themes__ section and selecting it from the __Syntax Themes__ drop-down menu.